JanHerca/urantiapedia/output/wikijs/en/article/Annis_M_Warsh/Renewing_and_revitalizing_society.md

 Indeed it is.
 A 1978 Gallup poll reported that ten million Americans were engaged in some aspect of Eastern religion and nine million in spiritual healing.
 Probably the main aspect that most were engaged in was some form of meditation — even as I was.
 With me, it was an idea I'd gleaned from _The URANTIA Book_, not any Eastern discipline.

 > “_The great challenge to modern man is to achieve better communication with the divine Monitor that dwells within the human mind.
 Man's greatest adventure in the flesh consists in the well-balanced and sane effort to advance the borders of self-consciousness out through the dim realms of embryonic soul-consciousness in a wholehearted effort to reach the borderland of spirit-consciousness — contact with the divine presence.
-Such an experience constitutes God-consciousness..._” ([UB 196:3.34](/en/The_Urantia_Book/196#p3_34))
+Such an experience constitutes God-consciousness..._” (<a id="a68_484"></a>[UB 196:3.34](/en/The_Urantia_Book/196#p3_34))

 And this: “_Unselfish social consciousness must be, at bottom, a religious consciousness; that is, if it is objective; otherwise it is a purely subjective philosophic abstraction and therefore devoid of love.
-Only a God-knowing individual can love another person as he loves himself._” ([UB 16:9.8](/en/The_Urantia_Book/16#p9_8))
+Only a God-knowing individual can love another person as he loves himself._” (<a id="a70_287"></a>[UB 16:9.8](/en/The_Urantia_Book/16#p9_8))

 I hope I'm making sense to you.
 I think we have begun to renew and revitalize society in a really different way and that my path has been the path many others have taken — through a time of personality integration, into meditation.
 Laboratory investigation shows that these methods actually integrate the brain's activity, making it less random, provoking it into higher organization.
 Brains undergo a quite literal transformation.
 The proven plasticity of the human brain and human awareness offers the possibility that individual evolution may lead to collective evolution.
 When one person has unlocked a new capacity its existence is suddenly evident to others, who may then develop the same capacity.